 Steel is fully recyclable, and therefore, eco-friendly.
 This is one of the primary reasons for its use in the packaging industry.
 Well, that and being able to resist corrosion and protect the goods and products from external environmental elements.
 The type of steel most implicated as a packaging material is low-carbon steel, probably because of its ease of machining.

-We really don’t think we need to say much about this.
+We don’t think we need to say much about this.
 This is the most widespread use of steel today.
 Forks, knives, spoons, pots, ovens, refrigerator components, etc., require steel for their production.
 The type of steel that will be used depends on the type of product that needs to be made.

 Pros and Cons